Initiatives

 HW DEI brown bag lunch and learnBrown Bags

-During the school year, faculty and staff gather monthly to break bread together and discuss significant topics, such as the model minority myth, culturally responsive teaching practices, and gender in today’s world.
+During the school year, faculty and staff gather regularly to break bread together and to discuss significant topics such as neurodiversity, the model minority myth, culturally responsive teaching practices, addressing racism, sexual orientation, and gender in today’s world.

 Civil Rights Trip